Intervention

 Strategy 1: Account for Student Strengths

-So your student doesn’t like math?
+So your student doesn’t like math class?
 Or maybe doesn’t seem to make any progress with the topic you’re teaching?
 Well, what do they like?
 Account for the whole student.
-Ask about their family, hobbies, and entertainment.
-Maybe there’s a class they particularly love or even a previous math topic that interested them.
-Consider creating an interest survey where students share their feelings about math, which can extend to what interests them outside of math, too.
+Ask about their family, hobbies, and interests.
+Maybe there’s a class they love or a previous math topic that interested them.
+Consider creating an interest survey where students share their feelings about math, which can extend to interests outside of math, too.
 Look for ways to connect what your students love to the math topic that’s confounding them.

-This can also be an opportunity to introduce students to new ideas and subjects that they didn't even know would be of interest to them.
+This can also be an opportunity to introduce students to new ideas and subjects that they didn’t even know would be of interest to them.
 If your math program includes videos or simulations, encourage your students to explore.
-If it doesn't, there are still plenty of free options online.
-Listen to your students and figure out what personally engages them so you can tap into what they care about.
+If it doesn’t, seek out free options online.
+Listen to your students, and figure out what engages them so you can tap into what they care about.

 Strategy 2: Use Schema-Based Instruction